Back to list

 He has angels succeeding one another, before and behind him, guarding him by the command of Allah.

 One is not alone, even when one believes oneself alone.
-A protection surrounds.
-And that guard is not a bonus earned after success.
-It resembles a mercy that precedes, that envelops.
+But this protection is not a bonus earned after success.
+It is a reprieve: an umbrella of mercy granting time, because one is still in the period of trial.

 ﴿إِنَّ اللَّهَ لَا يُغَيِّرُ مَا بِقَوْمٍ حَتَّى يُغَيِّرُوا مَا بِأَنْفُسِهِمْ﴾